PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Wolfsbane Workshop.md

 ## Description
 - Sits across the road from a brothel > ladies are always tempting the guards
-- Two guards stand at doorway > conversation about the twins inside "Thats what the twins are for, dumbass.
-Fucking rookies."
+- Two guards stand at doorway > conversation about the twins inside *"That's what the twins are for, dumbass.
+Fucking rookies."*
+- Cannith Sergeant (Human Knave) does rounds on his posts > only one that goes in/out > wears amulet that prevents twins from causing harm

 ## Notable Locations
 ### Tunnel Entrance